5 Fun Facts About the Maori Haka

 1. The earliest known rendition of the Haka was to get a guy to show his teeth

 Yep!
 Although it’s not certain when the first Haka was performed, a common story is that of chief Tinirau whose tribeswomen were sent to get revenge on a tohunga (priest) called Kae who had killed Tinirau’s pet whale.
-All the tribeswomen knew about Kae is that he had crooked teeth so they performed the Haka before the rivaling tribe to make them smile, thus baring their teeth where Kae’s identity was revealed.
+All the tribeswomen knew about Kae is that he had crooked teeth so they performed the Haka before the rivalling tribe to make them smile, thus baring their teeth where Kae’s identity was revealed.

 By the way, you can learn more about how to pronounce Maori words in Backpacker’s Guide to the Maori Language: te reo Maori.